 Retail Leases Comparative Analysis

 For a retail landlord or retail tenant, retail tenancy legislation can be a minefield, a trap for young players and a downright headache.
-The fact that each State has its own Act (each inconsistent with the other, and each inescapable), makes life hard for everyone.
+The fact that each State has its own Act (each inconsistent with the other, and each inescapable), makes property managers long for a career move.

 We have tried to make our job and yours easier by preparing a user-friendly analysis of retail tenancy legislation.